zyxophoj/private_dig/file_format.md

 ### Chunk 6: Hidden jump points (Form) ###
 A form, helpfully called SSSS, with records called ORIG and SECT.

-ORIG contains originally hidden jump points, which is baffling - shouldn't a save file store current data, not starting data?.
+ORIG contains originally hidden jump points, which is baffling - shouldn't a save file store current data, not starting data?
 (It is, however one way to tell the diffrence between an original RF file and an imported-from-Privateer file)

 SECT contains currently hidden jump points.